Multi-Source Position and Direction-of-Arrival Estimation Based on Euclidean Distance Matrices: Baseline Localization Methods

 \section{Baseline Localization Methods}

 In this section, we briefly review SRP-based methods to localize multiple sources, both for position estimation (Section \ref{sec: SRP-P}) and DOA estimation (Section \ref{sec: SRP-D}).
-These methods will be used as baseline methods for the experimental evaluation in the next section.
+These methods will be used as baselines in the experimental evaluation in the next section.
 Contrary to the EDM-based methods proposed in Sections \ref{sec: EDM-Based Position Estimation} and \ref{sec: EDM DOA Estimation}, SRP-based methods require joint optimization of a functional over multiple continuous variables.